 Define and maintain event types in Splunk Web

-<app> is the app you were in when you created the event type.
-If you change the permissions on the event type to make it available to all users (either in the app, or globally to all apps), Splunk moves the event type to
+<app> is your current app context.
+If you change the permissions on the event type to make it available to all users (either in the app, or globally to all apps), the Splunk platform moves the event type to

 Important event type definition restrictions

-- Optionally add one or more comma-separated tags for the event type.
+4. (Optional) Associate one or more comma-separated tags to the event type.